 Your Chevrolet dealership isn't the only place to locate the best replacement parts for your K20 Suburban.
 While it may not be difficult to find replacement parts for Chevrolet vehicles, these days only the highest quality are required to repair your automobile.
 When your Chevrolet K20 Suburban rolled off the assembly line, it was destined for a person with discerning taste who values value in their automobile.
 Anyone who owns a Chevrolet knows that when it comes to maintaining their car, truck, or SUV only the most superior replacement parts will do.

 We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it creates a slight excess of water as it travels through all the HVAC components on your Chevrolet K20 Suburban.
-Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
-Whenever you disconnect any of the A/C hoses on your car or truck, you must change your Chevrolet K20 Suburban A/C receiver drier or accumulator.
+The lifeblood of the air conditioning system is a refrigerant called R134a.
+The refrigerant emits cold air after a simple thermal reaction, and it tends to accumulate moisture as it cycles through the HVAC system in your Chevrolet K20 Suburban.
+Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
+Any time you perform work on your air conditioning system, you must change your Chevrolet K20 Suburban A/C receiver drier or accumulator.